IJuanTM/simpl/README.md

 The following scrips are included in the `package.json` file:

-* `build:sass`: Compiles the Sass files
+* `build` - Compiles the Sass and TypeScript files using Vite
-* `build:js`: Bundles the `main.js` file using Rollup and minifies it using the Terser plugin
-* `build`: Runs both build commands
-* `watch:sass`: Watches the Sass files for changes and recompiles them
-* `watch:js`: Watches the `main.js` file for changes and rebundles it and minifies it
-* `watch`: Runs both watch commands
-* `live`: Runs the browser sync server to automatically reload the page when a file is changed
-* `dev`: Runs the live server and watches the files for changes
+* `dev` - Runs Vite in watch mode (not as a server, only watches files for changes and recompiles them)

 After changing the styling or TypeScript of your website you will have to run the `build` script to compile the files.
-This will compile the Sass and TypeScript files and save them to the `public` folder.
-This can also be done automatically by running the `watch` script.
+This will run Vite to compile the Sass and TypeScript files and output them to the `dist` folder.
+This can also be done automatically by running the `dev` script, which will watch the files for changes and recompile them automatically.

-To make your website automatically reload when a file is changed you can run the `live` script.
-This will start the browser sync server and automatically reload the page when a file is changed. _Important: Before running the live-reload script you will have to change the url in the script, it's located in the `package.json` file.
-Change this url to your localhost._

-Alternatively you can run the `dev` script, this will start the live server and watch the files for changes.

 #### Config